lulvk/lulvk.github.io/_pages/conferences.md

 Other conference and workshop abstracts and presentations ==

+E. Sampaio, **L. Lévêque**, M. Perreira Da Silva, and P. Le Callet, Are facial expression recognition algorithms reliable in the context of interactive media?
+A new metric to analyse their performance, _EmotionIMX Workshop, ACM International Conference on Interactive Media Experiences (IMX), Aveiro, Portugal_, June 2022.

 M. Le Coz, **L. Lévêque**, M. Perreira Da Silva, and P. Le Callet, From olfaction to emotions: An interactive and immersive experience, _EmotionIMX Workshop, ACM International Conference on Interactive Media Experiences (IMX), Aveiro, Portugal_, June 2022.